End-to-end principle: History

-In the 1960s, Paul Baran and Donald Davies, in their pre-ARPANET elaborations of networking, made brief comments about reliability that capture the essence of the later end-to-end principle.
-To quote from a 1964 Baran paper, "Reliability and raw error rates are secondary.
+In the 1960s, Paul Baran and Donald Davies, in their pre-ARPANET elaborations of networking, made comments about reliability.
+Baran's 1964 paper states: "Reliability and raw error rates are secondary.
 The network must be built with the expectation of heavy damage anyway.
 Powerful error removal methods exist."
-Similarly, Davies notes on end-to-end error control, "It is thought that all users of the network will provide themselves with some kind of error control and that without difficulty this could be made to show up a missing packet.
+Going further, Davies captured the essence of the end-to-end principle; in his 1967 paper, he stated that users of the network will provide themselves with error control: "It is thought that all users of the network will provide themselves with some kind of error control and that without difficulty this could be made to show up a missing packet.
 Because of this, loss of packets, if it is sufficiently rare, can be tolerated."

-The ARPANET was the first large-scale general-purpose packet switching network – implementing several of the basic notions previously touched on by Baran and Davies.
+The ARPANET was the first large-scale general-purpose packet switching network – implementing several of the concepts previously articulated by Baran and Davies.

-Davies had worked on simulation of datagram networks.
-Building on this idea, Louis Pouzin's CYCLADES network was the first to make the hosts responsible for the reliable delivery of data, rather than this being a centralized service of the network itself.
-Concepts implemented in this network influenced TCP/IP architecture.
+Davies built a local-area network with a single packet switch and worked on the simulation of wide-area datagram networks.
+Building on these ideas, and seeking to improve on the implementation in the ARPANET, Louis Pouzin's CYCLADES network was the first to implement datagrams in a wide-area network and make the hosts responsible for the reliable delivery of data, rather than this being a centralized service of the network itself.
+Concepts implemented in this network feature in TCP/IP architecture.